-All of that expensive warm or cool air seeps through hollow wall cavities and ceilings.
+Instead, a vast majority of that expensive warm or cool air seeps through hollow wall cavities and uninsulated ceilings.

-Retrofit wall insulation is a touchy subject because there is no single right answer for all situations.
-Only by making a cost/benefit analysis in relation to your own situation can you arrive at the right answer.
-Here are your alternatives:
+Retrofit wall insulation is a debatable subject because there is no single right answer for all homes and homeowners.
+Only a cost-benefits analysis in relation to your own situation can help you arrive at the right answer.
+In some cases, the cost of adding insulation may exceed the cost of energy needed to heat or cool it.
+While uninsulated walls are never beneficial from an eco-friendly standpoint, sometimes they can make more financial sense than if your only solution is to remove all of the drywall, insulate, install drywall, and paint again.

-Foam has advantages over fiberglass insulation, chiefly because it resists mold and mildew better than fiberglass.
-Unlike blown-in cellulose, its strong expansion properties mean that it can force its way into difficult areas (around wires, boxes, protruding nails and screws) that tend to hang up gravity fed cellulose.
+Foam has advantages over fiberglass insulation, chiefly because it resists mold and mildew better than loose fill, batt, or roll fiberglass.
+Unlike blown-in cellulose, its strong expansion properties mean that it can force its way into difficult areas, such as around wires, boxes, protruding nails and screws, and other spaces that tend to hang up gravity-fed cellulose.

 Remove Drywall and Install Roll Fiberglass

 In a perfect world, you would be able to unscrew invisible bolts, remove drywall panels, install insulation, and reinstall the panels.
 Our less-than-perfect world of permanently attached wallboard means time-consuming hacking away of gypsum, individually removing drywall screws or nails, installing R-13 or greater fiberglass roll insulation, and re-installing the drywall.
 It's a mess and it's expensive.
 Still, for all of the pain and effort involved, the remove-and-reinstall method is simple, straightforward, and can give you the best assurance that all vacancies in your walls are being filled.